Wednesday, October 23, 2024

 Pears: Comice pears are full of sweet, juicy flesh.

 Hoshigaki : These are whole dried persimmons.
 They were hand massaged while they dried over a period of four to eight weeks.
 Some are firm, others are soft and moist.
 All are coated with naturally formed white persimmon sugar.
 No sugar added and no preservatives used.
 We strive to make the best hoshigaki without any shortcuts.
 This takes time and attention during the drying season.
-The hoshigaki is available in the farm stand.
-You may drop in for on farm pick up.
+The hoshigaki is currently not available.
 Contact us for large on-farm pick-up orders.
 (916) 791-1656 or email at otowochard@yahoo.com.
 For mail orders, click on the Hoshigaki/Persimmons tab at the top of this blog post to get the mail order form.

 Winter Squash: